Garage Floor Coating Comparison — Epoxy vs Polyurea vs Polyaspartic

 DaVinci Resolve vs CapCut for Beginners — 2026

-If you’re trying to figure out whether DaVinci Resolve or CapCut is better for beginners, the answer nobody wants to give you is: it genuinely depends on what you’re making.
-I spent about three months bouncing between both apps while building a YouTube channel from scratch — mostly Shorts and the occasional 10-minute tutorial — and the experience was nothing like the comparison articles I read going in.
-Those articles gave me feature tables.
+DaVinci Resolve vs CapCut has gotten complicated with all the “just use this one” takes flying around.
+As someone who spent three months bouncing between both apps while building a YouTube channel from scratch — mostly Shorts, the occasional 10-minute tutorial — I learned everything there is to know about what these tools actually feel like when you’re starting from zero.
+The comparison articles I read going in gave me feature tables.
 What I actually needed was someone to tell me which app would let me finish a video today, and which one would make me a better editor in six months.
 Different tools.
 Different timelines.
-Different purposes.
+Different purposes entirely.

 Making a YouTube Short in Each App

-Let me walk you through the exact same project in both apps.
-The footage: 47 seconds of screen recording, a quick talking-head clip shot on an iPhone 14 Pro, and a royalty-free music track from Pixabay.
-The goal: a polished YouTube Short with captions, a zoom punch at a key moment, and a text overlay for the hook.
+Same project, both apps.
+The footage: 47 seconds of screen recording, a talking-head clip shot on an iPhone 14 Pro, and a royalty-free music track pulled from Pixabay.
+The goal was a polished YouTube Short — captions, a zoom punch at a key moment, a text overlay for the hook.
+Nothing exotic.

 The CapCut Workflow — About 5 Minutes